BNN-Bella/BNN-Bella/README.md

-## Welcome to GitHub Pages of Bella
+## Welcome to GitHub Pages of BNN-Bella

 Reproduce our results: [GitHub](https://github.com/afsharshamsi/BNN-Bella/)